compnerd/swift-win32/README.md

   Command Prompt: `set SDKROOT=C:\Library\Developer\Platforms\Windows.platform\Developer\SDKs\Windows.sdk;%PATH%`

-- `PATH`
+- `Path`

-  The `PATH` environment variables needs to be extended that CMake can find the swift compiler.
+  The `Path` environment variables needs to be extended that CMake can find the swift compiler.
 This is only required when this is not already the case.
 When you type `where swiftc` and see no path to swiftc the following command is required.

-  Command Prompt: `set PATH=C:\Library\Developer\Toolchains\unknown-Asserts-development.xctoolchain\usr\bin;%PATH%`
+  Command Prompt: `set Path=C:\Library\Developer\Toolchains\unknown-Asserts-development.xctoolchain\usr\bin;%Path%`